-UPDATE 4 September: Courts and tribunals are operating differently at the moment.
-Please do not come to the courthouse if you are feeling unwell.
+UPDATE 8 October: Please do not come to the courthouse if you are feeling unwell.
 Contact 0800 COURTS (0800 268 787) if you cannot enter the courthouse or are not sure whether to attend.

 Find contact details for a court or tribunal

 We are following Ministry of Health guidelines to protect the health and safety of all court participants and staff.
-Please remember to use the NZ COVID Tracer app to scan the QR code upon entry, or sign in using the paper registration form.
+Everyone attending court is encouraged to wear masks in public areas in in courthouses.
+Where practicable, courts will continue physical distancing in courtrooms and jury retiring rooms.
+Court participants are strongly encouraged to download the NZ COVID Tracer app and scan the COVID-19 QR code using their mobile devices.

 In this section you'll find information about going to court - preparing for court, what to expect and legal aid.